thunderbird/webext-support/scripts/hackToolbarbutton/README.md

 ### hackToolbarbutton.removeMenuitem(window, buttonId, menuitemId);

-Removes the menuitem with the given ID of `menuitemId` fro the button.
+Removes the menuitem with the given ID of `menuitemId` from the button.
 If this was the last menuitem, the menu-button will be converted back to a normal button.

 ```
 hackToolbarbutton.removeMenuitem(